TheKye/EcoMods/ColoredVehicles-EM/README.md

 You may edit this to your hearts content and build your own version,

-This Does Use the EM Resolvers at this time, so you cand adjust the recipes at will
+This Does Use the EM Resolvers so you cand adjust the recipes at will

 You can find information on all items In EM Artistry [Here](https://docs.elixrmods.com/Page/2/ElixrModsEMArtistry)